sumitmalik51/purviewlab/modules/module03.md

 > **Did you know?**
 >
-> While **Purview Studio** is provided as the default user experience, customers and partners can interface with the underlying platform using the [Azure Purview REST API](https://docs.microsoft.com/en-us/rest/api/purview/).
-The openness of the platform enables the possibility of integrating Azure Purview with custom user interfaces as well as the ability to perform read/write operations programmatically.
+> While **Purview Studio** is provided as the default user experience, customers and partners can interface with the underlying platform using the [Microsoft Purview REST API](https://docs.microsoft.com/en-us/rest/api/purview/).
+The openness of the platform enables the possibility of integrating Microsoft Purview with custom user interfaces as well as the ability to perform read/write operations programmatically.

 ## 2. Update an Asset